MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 4. Select **Skip**.

-5. Name your flow at the top by double-clicking on **Untitled** snd entering `ChurnCustomersSurgeAlert`.
+5. Name your flow at the top by double-clicking on **Untitled** and entering `ChurnCustomersSurgeAlert`

 6. Within the **Search connectors and triggers** search bar, search for `Dynamics 365 Customer Insights`.
 In the triggers box, find **Triggers a flow when a segment threshold is crossed (preview)** and select it.